-Attorney Samantha J. Fitzgerald specializes in Florida Probate and Estate Law.
+Probate attorney Samantha J. Fitzgerald specializes in Florida Probate and Estate Planning Law.
 Her team can help your family navigate this difficult process with care and compassion.
-Call us today at (954) 580-3690 with any questions, or complete the easy form below and we’ll call you to set an initial consultation.
+Call us today at (954) 466-0842 with any questions or complete the easy form below and we’ll call you to set up an initial consultation.

 The person who carries out the terms of the trust and manages the trust assets is known as the “trustee.”
 You can serve as the initial trustee, or you can appoint another person, bank, or trust company to do this for you.

-During the grantor’s lifetime, there are usually no federal income taxes for a revocable trust.
-The trust will use your social security number as its tax identification number, which will report the income and deductions directly on your individual income tax return.
+There are usually no federal income taxes imposed on a revocable trust during the grantor’s lifetime.
+During your lifetime, the trust will use your social security number as its tax identification number, and all trust income and deductions will be reported directly on your individual income tax return.

 Once a revocable trust does not report income under your social security number, it will become a separate entity for federal income tax purposes.
 If this happens, the trustee must file an annual fiduciary income tax return.
 The terms of the trust will determine who is responsible for paying income tax on the trust income.

 It is a common misconception that revocable trusts save estate taxes.
-All assets which the decedent had an interest in at death are subject to the federal estate tax.
-However, there are ways to draft your trust to minimize the effect of estate and income taxes.
+All assets that the decedent had an interest in at death are subject to the federal estate tax.
+However, there are ways a probate attorney can properly draft your trust agreement to minimize the effect of estate and income taxes.

 Trusts set up for children or loved ones with disabilities (“Special Needs Trusts”) must be carefully drafted to prevent the reduction or elimination of government benefits such as Medicaid or SSI.
 If you have a loved one with disabilities, speak with an experienced probate attorney.